 Best Car Rental in Skopje

 As travelers, we often hear a lot of, “Why don’t you simply rent a car?”
 However, in many Balkan countries car rentals tend to be very expensive because there isn’t any competition to help bring the cost down.
-I spent a lot of time contacting car rental companies and our best rate was quoted by Budget, located in the basement of Ramstore Mall.
+I spent a lot of time contacting car rental companies and our best rate was quoted by AutoEurope, for about EUR 43 for the day.

-We paid 43 euros for a one-day economy car rental.
-Also, every car rental agency charges 30 euros for every border crossed.
+Also, every car rental agency charges EUR 30 for every border crossed.
 Kindly, the staff there only charged us for one border crossing even though they knew we were visiting two countries.